gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 executed by both endpoints after having either sent or received the INIT ACK with a DTLS Key Management method parameter.

-First the role of each endpoint is determined.
+First the Key Management role of each endpoint is determined.
 This is done by evaluating the S and C bits in the two endpoint's parameter.
 This falls into the following cases:

 A. At least one end point indicate a single role, client or server and the peer supports the other role.
-In this case the endpoint indicating a single role take that role, and the other endpoint takes the reverse.
+In this case the endpoint indicating a single role takes that role, and the other endpoint takes the reverse role.

 B. Both endpoint indicate both roles, this is to be expected for endpoints supporting simultanous open.
-In this case the role needs to be determined using the parameters Tie breaker.
+In this case the role needs to be determined using the parameter's Tie breaker.
 The endpoint with the larger value SHALL be the server, and the other endpoint takes the client role.
-In case both endpoints have the same tie breaker roll, the selection has failed and the assocations SHALL be ABORTED.
+In case both endpoints have the same tie breaker value, the selection has failed and the assocations SHALL be ABORTED.
 The ABORT message SHOULD use SCTP Error Cause "DTLS Key Management Tie breaker Collision".
 Endpoints are RECOMMENDED to attempt establishing a new SCTP assocation.